Wondering if your newborn can already see you? Learn about the development of baby vision here.

 With these growth spurts in these fixed intervals, the development of baby vision will be on track.
 But it also means that your role as a parent will also include that of a guide and teacher.

-As he grows older you can help him recognize colours and shapes using various toys.
+As he grows older, you can help him recognize colors and shapes using various toys.
 Some that make noise can also help with this task.

 These eye examinations often reveal if your child needs spectacles or has any vision problems, such as color blindness.
 So it’s important to test his eyesight from time to time, such as asking him about colors.

-During the regular tests that check development of baby vision, your doctor will ask you about changes you might have seen in your baby’s sight.
+During the regular tests that check the baby’s eyesight, your doctor will ask you about changes you might have seen in your baby’s sight.
 You should be concerned in the following cases:

 - Your baby is unable to track moving objects like your face or a toy even after turning three or four months.

 - He is unable to move his eyes in either or both directions, or in all directions.

 - Your baby’s eyes do not hold still and keep moving.

 - Your newborn’s eyes are crossed, either one or both turn inwards.
 (This is normal during the first few days, but if it continues after the first week, consult a doctor).